 Inventory is the lifeline of retail.
 But ever-evolving customer expectations and changes in business models are putting a serious strain on an enterprise’s ability to operate streamlined inventory supply chains.
 The Internet of Things (IoT), with its propensity to drive unprecedented inventory visibility across shelves, transit and warehouses, can help businesses achieve efficiencies, cost reduction and superior customer experience.

-According to reports, the remote asset management market will be worth USD 26.99 Billion by 2021,1 growing at a Compound Annual Growth Rate (CAGR) of 25.1 percent.
-Adoption of IoT will be a key contributor to this momentum.
-By 2021, 70 percent of retailers are planning significant investments in IoT.2 These numbers reflect how IoT is primed to become a potent and strategic tool for retailers, helping them pre-empt as well as drive demand.
+According to reports, the remote asset management market will be worth USD 65.13 Billion in 2030, registering a Compound Annual Growth Rate (CAGR) of 15 percent during the 2021-2030 forecast period.
+The adoption of IoT will be a key contributor to this momentum.

 Growing Pressures on Retail Supply Chains